Bunnings: 2010s

 Over time, some smaller-format Bunnings stores have gradually been closed.
 However, six new stores were opened in Victoria in 2015, mainly in smaller regional markets and inner-suburban areas.

+In December 2015, the Bunnings Workshop online community was launched, a space for home improvement help and inspiration.

+Michael Schneider was appointed managing director, Bunnings Group in May 2017 following his appointment as managing director, Bunnings Australia & New Zealand in March 2016.

+In October 2019, Bunnings acquired specialist tool retailer Adelaide Tools.
+At the time, the business had five retail outlets, a mower centre and an online store.
+The business was rebranded as Tool Kit Depot.

 2020s

 In mid-May 2020, Bunnings announced it would close seven stores in New Zealand in Ashburton, Hornby, Hastings, Cambridge, Rangiora, Te Awamutu, and Putāruru with the loss of 145 jobs as a result of the global COVID-19 pandemic.
 This left Bunnings with 41 New Zealand stores, including 12 in Auckland.

 In Australia, Bunnings unsuccessfully lobbied the Victorian state government to exempt its 168 stores from closure during the second Melbourne lockdown.
 However the company was allowed to continue fulfilling online orders, and subsequently its online business expanded and grew due to continuing demand despite various periods of restrictions around the country.

-In 2021 the ACCC ruled that the purchase of Beaumont Tiles outlets would not reduce competition as Bunnings was not currently in the field in a big way.
+In April 2021, Bunnings announced it would acquire tile retailer Beaumont Tiles.
+The ACCC ruled that the purchase of Beaumont Tiles outlets would not reduce competition as Bunnings was not currently in the field in a big way.
 Bunnings has said it will continue to run Beaumont Tiles the way it has been and with the same management team.

 In November 2021, both Bunnings and Officeworks partnered with the Flybuys Loyalty program to allow customers to collect points at both stores.
+In 2022, Bunnings sought to expand its commercial business by doubling the number of frame and truss processing plants it owns from three to six by 2024.
+In 2023, Bunnings expanded its pet care and cleaning product ranges, reflecting the company's repositioning as a home improvement destination.

+In early 2024, Bunnings temporarily rebranded six of its stores in Australia and one in New Zealand to "Hammerbarn", a fictional hardware shop in the animated television series Bluey.
+The series' creators were inspired by Bunnings when writing about the fictional shop.

+In March 2025, Bunnings launched Hammer Media, a retail media business.
+In July, the company established Zelora, a partnership with Intellihub, to sell household rooftop solar panels and battery storage.